Barbro Cecilia Johansson

 She was also the headmaster of a girls' school, adviser to Tanzania's ambassador in Sweden, board member of Dar es-Salaam University and constantly active in improving adult education.
 Over time, she became a close friend of President Julius Nyerere.
 She also appeared for the liberation movement in the rest of southern Africa, such as the African National Congress.
-She received an honorary doctorate from Gothenburg University in 1968 and was awarded the Illis quorum in 1990.
+She received an honorary doctorate from University of Gothenburg in 1968 and was awarded the Illis quorum in 1990.